niels-lubbes/surface_equivalence/README.md

 ```

 ```
-We construct linear series associated to `ff` in order to determine the generators of a graded coordinate ring associated to `ff`.
+We construct linear series associated to ff in order to determine the generators of a graded coordinate ring associated to ff.

 ```python
 PolyRing.reset_base_field()